The Atlas of Turtle Genomes for Conservation

 A collaborative effort between Turtle Survival Alliance and UCLA’s La Kretz Center

-Turtles are among the most endangered vertebrates on Earth.
-Worldwide, more than 50% of the 359 species are threatened, driven by habitat loss, illegal trade, overharvesting, and climate change.
-More than one million turtles enter illegal trade each year, with tens of thousands passing through major U.S. airports alone.
-Confiscated turtles often face uncertain fates because we cannot determine when they were taken from.
-Releasing them in the wrong location can harm both the turtles and the ecosystems receiving them.
+Turtles are arguably the most endangered group of vertebrates on Earth.
+Worldwide, nearly 60% of the 364 living species of turtles and tortoises are threatened, driven by habitat loss, illegal trade, overharvesting, and climate change.
+More than one million live turtles enter the illegal trade each year, with tens of thousands passing through major U.S. airports alone.
+There, they may be confiscated only to await permanent captivity or, more often, euthanasia.
+And in the rare cases when they are released back into the wild, it is currently impossible to identify their exact points of origin.
+Placed far from their native homes, these animals most likely die agonizingly slow deaths, or survive as unfortunate genetic and ecaological invaders of the ecosystems receiving them.
+We can, and must, do better.

-Explore our website for full details on the projects: https://turtlesurvival.org/genetics/atgc/
+Explore our website for full details on the project: https://turtlesurvival.org/genetics/atgc/